vippsas/vipps-partner/add-portal-user.md

 ---
 title: How to add a user on the portal
 sidebar_label: How to add a user on the portal
+description: How a Vipps MobilePay partner can add a user through the partner portal.
 sidebar_position: 30
 pagination_next: null
 pagination_prev: null